 Damping applies friction to the particles, forcing them to stop.
-It is specially useful for sparks or explosions, which usually begin with a high linear velocity and then stop as they fade.
+It is especially useful for sparks or explosions, which usually begin with a high linear velocity and then stop as they fade.

 Determines the initial angle of the particle (in degress).
 This parameter is mostly useful randomized.